 - It’s okay to call an operations ‘time out’ and get pilots together for a safety huddle.

-1. Safety Report: One element of this process is the safety report.
-HRS club members will issue a safety report regarding all operations, normal and otherwise.
-This report is the responsibility of the senior club member at the conclusion of every day of operations.
+HRS club members will issue a safety report regarding all accidents, incidents, or observed safety issues including any deviations from standards or accepted practices.
+This report is the responsibility of the senior club member present or the member observing the issue.
 The word “senior” is used to identify the field manager (if present), CFI-G (if present), a Commercial Pilot (if present), and finally the Tow Pilot, if only private tows are being flown.
 The senior member may delegate the report to another club member if another perspective is required.
-The report will include the length of operations, number of tows, and any unusual occurrences (defined as any deviation from standards or brief as applicable) and can be in the form of an informal email or phone call.
+The report will include factual details and can be in the form of an informal email or phone call.
 The distribution of the report will include, at a minimum, the safety officer, tow pilot, and present instructors.
 The safety officer will determine whether information needs to be passed to the board, senior members, or wider audience.
-S/he will make this determination based on the value of the information as it applies to continued safe operations.
-Those items s/he deems valuable may contribute to the modification of this document.
+The safety officer will make this determination based on the value of the information as it applies to continued safe operations.
+Those items they deem valuable may contribute to the modification of this document.
 Safety emphasis will always be on group performance.